2197 Shanghai

-The asteroid was discovered on 30 December 1965, by astronomers at the Purple Mountain Observatory in Nanking, China, and named after the city of Shanghai.
+The asteroid was discovered on 30 December 1965, by astronomers at the Purple Mountain Observatory in Nanjing, China, and named after the city of Shanghai.

 Orbit and classification

 Shanghai is a member of the Themis family, a dynamical family of outer-belt asteroids with nearly coplanar ecliptical orbits.
 It orbits the Sun at a distance of 2.8–3.6 AU once every 5 years and 7 months (2,047 days).
 Its orbit has an eccentricity of 0.13 and an inclination of 2° with respect to the ecliptic.

 Physical characteristics

 The dark body has been characterized as a C-type asteroid.

 Rotation period

 In December 2010, a rotational lightcurve of Shanghai was obtained for this asteroid from photometric observations taken at the U.S. Palomar Transient Factory in California.
 It gave a rotation period of 5.9384 hours with a brightness variation of 0.16 magnitude (U=2).

 One month later in January 2011, a similar period of 5.99 hours with an amplitude of 0.16 magnitude was derived by French amateur astronomer Pierre Antonini (U=2).